Danie10/gadgeteerza-homeassistant/README.md

 * Try link for click on Glances card to open full Glances web page
 * Automations for motion detected on cameras
 * Automation to adjust battery minimum SoC based on next day's weather forecast
+* Automation to fully charge battery if 7 days passed without a full charge
 * Get Ambient weather card to show rain in mm instead of inches
 * Integration with Geyserwise hot water cylinder heating - no comms so may need a Geyserwise Max IoT device instead
 * Integration with Texecom burglar alarm system if possible
 * Convert template sensors code format to newer format
-* Possible time left to solar battery full charge gauge
+* Possible time left to solar battery full charge gauge (problematic as 100% SOC is not full charge - see discussion at https://github.com/Danie10/gadgeteerza-homeassistant/discussions/5)

 ## Time Left on Battery Calculations
 Just for interest this is how I've done the basic calculation, based on the Balancell battery pack having a 206 Ah max rated capacity at full ie. 100% SOC.
 Note cut-off for my battery is 11% SOC so the time to empty now reflects time down to 11% and no longer to 0%: